trippster08/Metabarcoding-in-RStudio-LAB/README.md

 The rest of this pipeline is run through RStudio.

 ## RStudio Preparation
+The first thing to do after opening RStudio is create a new project, select to creat it from an "Existing Directory", and chose the directory that you will be using as your working directory.
+Once you have created this project, it will make this directory the current working directory, and you won't need to set your working directory later.

-Here we install and load all the R libraries needed for this pipeline.
+Next we install and load all the R libraries needed for this pipeline.
 We also set up our directory structure and find, load, and copy the raw Illumina read files to the directory from which they will be analyzed.

 Open RStudio, and open `1_Metabarcoding_R_Pipeline_RstudioPrep.R` in the Source Editor (typically the top left pane).
 You can run all commands in the source editor using the `Run` button or `control + return`.

 [1.3 - Metabarcoding RStudioPrep.R](https://github.com/trippster08/Metabarcoding-in-RStudio-LAB/blob/main/RStudio%20Files/1_3_Metabarcoding_R_Pipeline_RStudioPrep.R)

 ## 2 - Cutadapt
 We use Cutadapt to remove primer sequences from our raw reads.
 This section ends with primer-trimmed sequences.
 There are two versions of Cutadapt in this pipeline.
+The first version is if you only have a single gene-product in your run.
+The second is if you have more than one gene product in your run.
+In this case, cutadapt will trim primers, but also sort reads dependent upon which gene-primers it found (e.g. it will move reads from which it removed 18S primers into an 18S folder, and reads from which it removed COI primers into a COI folder).

 [2.1. - Cutadapt-trim](https://github.com/trippster08/Metabarcoding-in-RStudio-LAB/blob/main/RStudio%20Files/2%20Cutadapt_trim.R)
 [2.2. - Cutadapt-trim and demultiplex genes](https://github.com/trippster08/Metabarcoding-in-RStudio-LAB/blob/main/RStudio%20Files/2%20Cutadapt_demultiplex.R)